The Future of the Democratic Party is at Stake

 - Former Bernie Delegate

-Also vote for Nick for e-board rep.
+Vote for Nick twice, once for delegate and again for e-board rep.

 - Co-Founder, Coalition to Protect SLO County (Measure G)